Last updated: July 30, 2021

 In addition to the multi-layered approach on COVID-19 already in place, the following new rules/restrictions have been introduced:

-- Suspension of some international flights: As of January 31, 2021, all flights to and from Mexico and Caribbean countries have been suspended until April 30, 2021.
+- Suspension of some international flights: As of April 22, 2021, all flights to and from India have been suspended until August 21, 2021.

 - Entry into Canada by air:

-- All international commercial passenger flights (including those from United States, Mexico, Central America, the Caribbean and South America – which were previously exempted), private/business flights, and charter flights will be required to land at four Canadian airports: Montréal-Trudeau International Airport, Toronto Pearson International Airport, Calgary International Airport, and Vancouver International Airport.
+- All international commercial passenger flights, private/business flights, and charter flights will be required to land at four Canadian airports: Montréal-Trudeau International Airport, Toronto Pearson International Airport, Calgary International Airport, and Vancouver International Airport.
+Effective August 9, 2021, international flights will also be allowed to land at Halifax Stanfield International Airport, Québec City Jean Lesage International Airport, Ottawa Macdonald–Cartier International Airport, Winnipeg James Armstrong Richardson International Airport, and Edmonton International Airport.

-- Travellers will also be required to take another COVID-19 molecular test later during their 14-day quarantine.
+- Non-vaccinated travellers will also be required to take another COVID-19 molecular test later on day 8 of their 14-day quarantine.
 They will be provided with a COVID-19 test kit and instructions before leaving the airport.

 - These new measures are in addition to existing mandatory pre-boarding and health requirements for air travellers.